Want to fall in love with Oaxaca as much as I did?

 - LOCATION: Google Maps

-Another reason to add this church to your Oaxaca itinerary is the view of the church and the neighborhoods clinging to the hills in the distance.
+Another reason to add this church to your Oaxaca itinerary is the view from the church, which shows the neighborhoods clinging to the hills in the distance.

-Another historic and architectural feature of Oaxaca not to miss is the aqueduct.
-Built between 1727 and 1751, the aqueduct used to bring water down from Cerro de San Felipe to the citizens of Oaxaca City.
+Another historic and architectural attraction you must visit in Oaxaca is the aqueduct.
+Built between 1727 and 1751, the aqueduct brought water down from Cerro de San Felipe to the citizens of Oaxaca City.
 It was replaced with a more modern system in 1940.
 However, you can still find 300 meters of the aqueduct from 2a de Rufino Tamayo (south of 190) to Calle Jose Lopez Alavez (north of 190) in Xochimilco Barrio.

-7. Go on a Free Walking Tour of Oaxaca
+7. Go on a Walking Tour of Oaxaca

 - OPEN: 10:00 AM or 4:00 pm daily